-In 2010 through 2012, the University of Delaware National Agenda Public Opinion Poll - the first of its kind in Delaware - breaks new ground by following a panel of voters/families though an entire campaign cycle to observe and report how they consume and react to political communications and messaging.
+In 2010 through 2014, the University of Delaware National Agenda Public Opinion Poll - the first of its kind in Delaware - breaks new ground by following a panel of voters/families though an entire campaign cycle to observe and report how they consume and react to political communications and messaging.
 Focus group techniques make this an unprecedented, cutting-edge research initiative.
-The National Agenda Public Opinion Polling Initiative is supported by a grant from the Conrad N. Hilton Foundation.
+The National Agenda Public Opinion Polling Initiative is supported by a grant from the William P. Frank Foundation of Delaware.

 Digital Political Communication Research Archive